-Most loan debts and investments will feature transaction costs which should be applied to the initial carrying amount, however where these are judged immaterial, for example the 0.035% charge made by PWLB, the transaction costs may be charged immediately to the Income and Expenditure Account.
+Most loan debts and investments will feature transaction costs which should be applied to the initial carrying amount, however where these are judged to be not material, for example the 0.035% charge made by PWLB, the transaction costs may be charged immediately to the Income and Expenditure Account.
 This is the treatment adopted by Gedling Borough Council.